mattibickel/demandware-angularjs-seed/README.md

 grunt server
 ```

 Of course you want to substitute your own sandbox URL for `baseUrl` and `publicSiteUrl`.
-You also need a `clientId`.
-This is a token that you generate in Account Manager, see [OCAPI client identification](https://info.demandware.com/DOC1/topic/help/OCAPI/14.8/usage/ClientApplicationIdentification.html?cp=0_9_0_1) for details.

- - Don't forget to add your development server to 'allowed_origins' in Business Manager.
+Don't forget to add your development server to the `allowed_origins` key of the OCAPI settings under `Site Development` in Business Manager.

 # Features